 - Blood in the urine

 - Potty-trained children wetting themselves

-You will be asked about your child's symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 The doctor may also ask for a urine sample.
-Follow the doctor's directions on collecting your child's urine.
+Tests may include:

 - Urinalysis—a laboratory examination of a urine sample